AxOS-project/docs/src/content/docs/guides/dual-boot.md

+---
+title: Dual boot tutorial
+description: How do do a dual boot with Windows (or any other OS)
+---

 # Dual Boot Guide: Windows + AxOS

 How to do a full **dual boot installation** with **Windows 11** and **AxOS** (Windows 10 should work as well).